indica-mcf/Indica/doc/design.rst

 these expectations are met.
 An operation should always specify the general datatype(s) and may choose to specify the specific datatype if appropriate (otherwise leaving it as ``None``).
-Each :py:class:`xarray.DataArray` and :py:class:`xarray.DataArray` contains a type-tuples in its metadata, associated to the key ``"type"`` and this always specifies both general and specific type(s).
+Each :py:class:`xarray.DataArray` and :py:class:`xarray.Dataset` contains type information in its metadata, associated to the key ``"datatype"`` and this always specifies both general and specific type(s).

 In principal, this is all the infrastructure that would be needed for